Paraspeak Labs logo

 Paraspeak Labs

-Paraspeak Decoding slurred speech in real-time
+Paraspeak Decoding impaired speech in real-time

 Paraspeak device